Skip to main content

 Authorize

-Hit the Connect to MYOB button to authorize the connection between Current RMS and your MYOB organization.
+Hit the Connect to MYOB button to authorise the connection between the system and your MYOB.

-A window will open prompting you to login to MYOB if not already signed in, then choose an organization on your account to link to.
+A window will open, prompting you to log in to MYOB if not already signed in, then choose an organisation on your account to link to.

 General settings